John Beaufort, 1st Duke of Somerset: Created Duke of Somerset

-Death & burial
+Death and burial

-In August 1443 Somerset led 7,000 men to Cherbourg and marched south to Gascony; the duke was ill.
+In August 1443, Somerset led 7,000 men to Cherbourg and marched south to Gascony.
+The duke was ill.
 He blundered into Guerche, a Breton town with which England had signed a peace treaty.
 But Somerset set all prisoners free, accepting money from the Duke of Brittany.
 Marching aimlessly through Maine, he returned that winter to England.
-His death in 1444, possibly by suicide, and that of his uncle the Cardinal, marked the end of Beaufort influence and left the door open for William de la Pole, 1st Duke of Suffolk, to dominate the government.
+He died in 1444, possibly by suicide.
+That, and the death of his uncle the Cardinal, marked the end of Beaufort influence and left the door open for William de la Pole, 1st Duke of Suffolk, to dominate the government.
 The lasting effect of these events was burning resentment between the House of York and the remaining members of the Beaufort family.

-Marriage & issue
+Marriage and issue

 In 1439 he married Margaret Beauchamp, a daughter of Sir John Beauchamp, de jure 3rd Baron Beauchamp (d.1412/14) of Bletsoe in Bedfordshire, by his second wife Edith Stourton, a daughter of Sir John Stourton of Stourton, Wiltshire.
 By his wife he had an only daughter and sole heiress: